FedericoTartarini/jsthermalcomfort/docs_theme/contributing.md

 - Detailed steps to reproduce the bug.

 ## Documentation improvements

+If you find any issue in our online [documentation](https://federicotartarini.github.io/jsthermalcomfort/) please open an [issue](https://github.com/FedericoTartarini/jsthermalcomfort/issues).

 jsthermalcomfort could always use more documentation, whether as part of the official jsthermalcomfort docs, in JSDocs, or even on the web in blog posts, articles, and such.

 ## Feature requests and feedback